valanm22/documentation/learn/getting_started/quick_start.md

 ## Step 2: Add documents

-Now that MeiliSearch is up and running, the next step is adding documents.
+The next step is adding documents.
 A [document](/learn/core_concepts/documents.md) is an object that contains data in the form of one or more fields.
 MeiliSearch currently accepts documents in the JSON, NDJSON, and CSV formats.

 Your documents are stored in an [index](/learn/core_concepts/indexes.md).
 If the index does not exist, MeiliSearch creates it when you first add documents.